ials/PR2023/README.md

 - Follow this tutorial with data for your study area:
   - [SIAC on GEE](https://github.com/MarcYin/SIAC_GEE)

+**Students  will submit the first report before 22th March at 12:00 midnight (25% of the final grade)**

 Independent work:
 - Do the second iteration of your random forest (RF) land cover classification in GEE